 In 2005, companies spent $240 million on broadcast fax worldwide.
 In 2006, that number was down 16.7 percent to $200 million.
 By 2010, experts predict that broadcast fax spending will be down to $110 million.

-For more information about broadcast fax and related topics, check out the links on the next page.
+For more information about broadcast fax and related topics, check out the links below.